Medically Reviewed By

 Cytoreduction With HIPEC Eligibility: PCI Score

-A patient’s PCI score is a significant factor in determining if a patient can be treated with cytoreductive surgery.
-This score determines how far the tumors have spread in the abdominal cavity.
+A patient’s PCI score is a significant factor in determining if a patient is a candidate for cytoreductive surgery.
+PCI is a numerical scoring system used to quantify the tumor burden in the peritoneal cavity.
+This score is an important measuring tool used to evaluate how far the tumors have spread in the abdominal cavity.
 If the cancer is too advanced, surgery won’t remove enough of the disease to improve the patient’s life expectancy.

 Peritoneal mesothelioma specialists have different opinions on what PCI score is too high to operate.
 Dr. Shanel Bhagwandin, from Jupiter Medical Center, said scores higher than 20 often don’t qualify for surgery.